Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 05.26.11 UTC
+- WIB: Kamis, 26 September 2024 06.23.38 UTC
-- WITA: Kamis, 26 September 2024 06.26.11 UTC
+- WITA: Kamis, 26 September 2024 07.23.38 UTC
-- WIT: Kamis, 26 September 2024 07.26.11 UTC
+- WIT: Kamis, 26 September 2024 08.23.38 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational